vRendevski/bytebreach2025_writeup/writeup.md

 Given the hint `repetition is the mother of all knowledge`, I inferred that the key might involve repeating a word until it reached 32 characters.

 To derive the key, I focused on the provided webpage, `https://www.w3.org/History.html`, and the date `1991/December/4`.
 Upon navigating the page, I found a section titled *1991* and a subsection titled *December*, but there was no explicit mention of the number *4*.
-I later learned that the *'4'* in the 'date' represented the *4'th* word of the subsection.

 <img src="images/history_key_page.png">